Juan1233457/cpython/README.rst

 ``make profile-opt`` regardless of configure flags, the optimized build process will perform the following steps:

-The entire Python directory is cleaned of temporary files that may have resulted from a previous compilation.
+The entire Python directory is following files that may have resulted from a previous compilation.

-An instrumented version of the interpreter is built, using suitable compiler flags for each flavor.
+An instrumented version of the interpreter is build, using suitable compiler flags for each flavor.
 Note that this is just an intermediary step.
-The binary resulting from this step is not good for real-life workloads as it has profiling instructions embedded inside.
+The binary resulting from this step is good for real-life workloads as it has profiling instructions embedded inside.

-After the instrumented interpreter is built, the Makefile will run a training workload.
+After the instrumented interpreter is build, the Makefile will run a training workload.
 This is necessary in order to profile the interpreter's execution.
-Note also that any output, both stdout and stderr, that may appear at this step is suppressed.
+Note also that any output, both stdout and stderr, that may appear at this step.

 The final step is to build the actual interpreter, using the information collected from the instrumented one.
 The end result will be a Python binary